ReAnimatedMando/JavaScript_and_JQuery_Notes/Javascript_JQuery.md

     -   Global JavaScript Objects - The global objects do not form a single model.
 They are a groupd of individual objects that relate to different parts of the JavaScript language.
         *   The String object's toUpperCase() method makes all letters in the following variable uppercase: hotel.toUpperCase();
         *   The Math object's PI property will return the value of pi: Math.PI();
+    -   Using built-in objects: The 3 sets of built-in objects each offer a different range of tools that help you write scripts for web pages.
+*   The Browser Object Model: The Window Object
+    -   The window object represents the current browser window or tab.
+It is the topmost object in the browser object model, and it contains other objects that tell you about the browser.
+    -   Here are selections of the window object's properties and methods.
+You can also see some properties of the screen and history objects which are children of the window object.
+        *   window.innerHeight - Height of window in px
+        *   window.innerWidth - Width of window in px
+        *   window.pageXOffset - Distance document has been scrolled horizontally in px
+        *   window.screenX - x-coordinate of pointer, relative to top left corner of screen in px
+        *   window.screenY - y-coordinate of pointer, relative to top left corner of screen
+        *   window.location - Current URL of window object or local file path
+        *   window.document - Reference to document object, which is used to represent the current page contained in window
+        *   window.history - Reference to history object for browser window or tab, which contains details of the pages that have been viewed in that window or tab
+        *   window.history.length - Number of items in history object for browser window or tab
+        *   window.screen - Reference to screen object
+        *   window.screen.width - Accesses screen object and finds value of its width property in px
+        *   window.screen.height - Accesses screen object and finds calue of its height property in px
+        *   window.alert() - Creates dialog box with message
+        *   window.open() - Opens new browser window with URL specified as parameter.
+Won't work if browser has pop-up blocking software
+        *   window.print() - Tells browser that user wants to print contents of current page, acts like user has clicked a print option in the browser's user interface